 It is a practical "hands on" course for all students.
-Students will work on group and individual projects in the Year 11 Course and will undertake a Major Project and Industry Study for their HSC.
-You will gain experience with a wide range of creative tools including many from the Adobe Creative Cloud suite: Photoshop, InDesign, Illustrator, Animate, Premiere Pro and After Effects, and other industry standard software including Sonar Professional and Blender.
+Students will work on a range of practical activities and projects in the Year 11 Course and will undertake a Major Project and Industry Study for their HSC.
+Students gain experience with a wide range of creative tools including many from the Adobe Creative Cloud suite: Photoshop, InDesign, Illustrator, Animate, Premiere Pro and After Effects, and other industry standard software including Sonar Professional and Blender.
 Students also have the opportunity to explore other approved software for their independent project work.

-- Practical applications in graphics, animation and video - Theory relating to text, graphics, animation, audio and video - Social ethical issues - Industry study: a case study of a small multimedia business
+- Practical applications in graphics, animation, video and audio - Theory relating to text, graphics, animation, audio and video - Social ethical issues - Industry study: a case study of a small multimedia business